lilxfio/Async_Transfer_Chunks_File/README.md

 ## Introduction

 This project provides a utility for processing files asynchronously.
 It reads data from a source file in manageable chunks and writes it to a destination file.
 The project aims to handle large files efficiently without excessive memory consumption.
-Key functionality includes reading and writing operations, error handling, and test coverage for edge cases like empty files or non-existent source files.(indipently on data types but an approximate estimate is 4-5 sec per 1gb)
+Key functionality includes reading and writing operations, error handling, and test coverage for edge cases like empty files or non-existent source files.(Depending on data types, a rough estimate is 4-5 seconds per 1gb)

 ---